qbrak/old-gazeek-github-io/README.md

 Here is an article about time-interleaved sampling: https://www.analog.com/en/analog-dialogue/articles/interleaving-adcs.html#:~:text=Time%20interleaving%20is%20a%20technique,of%20each%20individual%20data%20converter

+Correcting the distortion caused by window function: https://community.sw.siemens.com/s/article/window-correction-factors (however, coherent gain (a.k.a.
+DC gain) assumes that sum(win)!=1, if sum(win)=1, then coherent gain=1).

 ## Wavelets
 * A guide about wavelet tranform (has 4 parts): https://ccrma.stanford.edu/~unjung/mylec/WTpart1.html